moliver28/research-handbook/content/handbook/product/fulfillment-guide.md

 This section outlines top provisioning bugs and when they were resolved or are expected to be fixed.
 You can also refer to the `group::provision` [bug board](https://gitlab.com/groups/gitlab-org/-/boards/5164901?label_name[]=group%3A%3Aprovision&label_name[]=type%3A%3Abug) for a quick view of planned bug work by milestone.

-#### Why do we need this page?
-The provisioning process touches every customer who purchases or trials a GitLab subscription.
-This process has become complex over time as GitLab has scaled.
-Unfortunately, this has resulted in a significant number of process bugs.
-Our team has published this page as a resource for both customers and internal stakeholders interested in the status of these bugs.

 #### Resolved Bugs

 | SM or GitLab.com? |  Category    | Description of Bug         | Related Issue Link(s) |  Version Resolved |